junxian428/HTB_Certified_Junior_Cybersecurity_Associate/18. Windows Event Logs & Finding Evil/2. Analyzing Evil With Sysmon & Event Logs/README.md

 Then, RDP to [Target IP] using the provided credentials and answer the questions below.
 Do not forget to configure Sysmon accordingly, before you replicate the attacks.

 @htb[/htb]$ xfreerdp /u:Administrator /p:'HTB_@cad3my_lab_W1n10_r00t!@0' /v:[Target IP] /dynamic-resolution

+Replicate the DLL hijacking attack described in this section and provide the SHA256 hash of the malicious WININET.dll as your answer.
+"C:\Tools\Sysmon" and "C:\Tools\Reflective DLLInjection" on the spawned target contain everything you need.

+51f2305dcf385056c68f7ccf5b1b3b9304865cef1257947d4ad6ef5fad2e3b13

++ 1  Replicate the Unmanaged PowerShell attack described in this section and provide the SHA256 hash of clrjit.dll that spoolsv.exe will load as your answer.
+"C:\Tools\Sysmon" and "C:\Tools\PSInject" on the spawned target contain everything you need.

+8A3CD3CF2249E9971806B15C75A892E6A44CCA5FF5EA5CA89FDA951CD2C09AA9

++ 1  Replicate the Credential Dumping attack described in this section and provide the NTLM hash of the Administrator user as your answer.
+"C:\Tools\Sysmon" and "C:\Tools\Mimikatz" on the spawned target contain everything you need.

+5e4ffd54b3849aa720ed39f50185e533